 The types of footing consist of thick reinforced concrete slabs that cover the entire area below the structure on sub-soil.

 The slabs are reinforced with right-sided straps at each other and the stiffness of the slab bridges over loose patches in the soil.

-It is suitable where the ground is soft; soils or marshes with low bearing capacity, and where sub-water conditions are uncertain.
+It is suitable where the ground is soft, soils or marshes with low bearing capacity and sub-water conditions are uncertain.

 In the built-up ground, softer soils or marshy sites have a lower value of its bearing strength, heavier concentrated structure loads are usually supported by providing a raft foundation.